Attendant | Coffee In A Victorian Toilet

 The main problem with being a highly respected cultural beacon is having to regularly cast a critical eye over what’s new and decide, on behalf of an intelligent and discerning readership, whether something is inherently good or just a bit of a gimmick.

 So today we’re happy to break with our ancient tradition of not writing about coffee shops, to tell you about Attendant – a coffee shop inside a public urinal.

 You’ll head to the ironwork cage found on the corner of Great Titchfield & Foley Street, and descend underground into the old Victorian gentlemen’s toilet hoping:

 2) That there are no tramps hiding down there.

 Thankfully it’s spotless: a brightly-lit, shiny-tiled, shimmering example to toilets around the world.
 Though obviously it’s not a toilet anymore, which should hopefully make you feel slightly more comfortable about sitting practically inside a 120 year old porcelain urinal while drinking your flat white.

-The coffee comes courtesy of Caravan, and food options include bacon baps in the morning, “pay by weight, sliced on site, NYC deli-inspired sandwiches” at lunchtime and cakes in the afternoon (all made inside the toilet attendant’s office / kitchen).
-With a takeaway option, a curbside service (hit the buzzer at street level and someone will come up to serve you), and the welcome inclusion of a reservations line for downstairs, there’s really only one thing missing…
+The coffee comes courtesy of Attendant’s very own roastery, and food options include bacon brioche baps in the morning, sandwiches and veg bowls at lunchtime, and cakes in the afternoon (all made inside the toilet attendant’s office / kitchen).
+With a takeaway option, a kerbside service (hit the buzzer at street level and someone will come up to serve you), and the welcome inclusion of a reservations line for downstairs, there’s really nothing missing from this Attendant…

 Attendant | 27A Foley Street, Fitzrovia, London W1W 6DY